 The scale and importance of aquatic systems impacts biodiversity and ecosystem services and is critical to addressing crucial challenges in climate change, biodiversity loss, and safeguarding human health and well-being.
 However, despite the fundamental importance of these systems, there are large gaps in our conceptual knowledge and practice on how to best govern aquatic environments for the common good.
 New holistic solutions are urgently needed.

 The CBG tackles new and current research themes but also elaborates on new research areas.
-Our work encompasses numerous sub-topics and four central themes:
+Our work encompasses numerous sub-topics and five central themes:

 Blue policies, planning and security

 - Coordination of aquatic economic sectors and inclusion of non-market services (ecological services)